mor4z/Asynchronous-IO-in-Arduino-Scheduler/README.md

 Day 1 - 9/09/2024: I selected all useful files from the course repository and created the GitHub repository.

 Day 2 - 10/09/2024: I started working on the input and output buffers, implementing all the functions to create and handle these buffers.

+Day 3 - 11/09/2024: I started writing a prototype for the functions getChar() and putChar() and tested them with the functions for the buffer that I wrote on day 2.